FA-OS/framework/README.md

-# FAYOS Framework
+# YottaDots Framework

 **Federated AI-native Operating System for Society**

-FAYOS is a next-generation organizational framework designed for companies that want to be fast, adaptive, and inclusive.
+YottaDots is a next-generation organizational framework designed for companies that want to be fast, adaptive, and inclusive.
 It empowers autonomous teams, integrates AI as a colleague, and aligns work through principle-driven governance.

 ---

-## 🌟  What Is FAYOS?
+## 🌟  What Is YottaDots?

-FAYOS stands for **Federated AI-native Operating System for Society**.
+YottaDots stands for **Federated AI-native Operating System for Society**.
 It’s a framework that enables organizations to:

 - Operate with **federated teams** that choose their own delivery styles (Scrum, Kanban, Prince2, etc.)
 - Collaborate with **AI as a direct colleague**, not just a tool